-- Donate on-line.
+Donate on-line.
 You could Donation on line.
-All your donation and gift aid, if appropriate, will be passed to us except for a small amount to cover the card charge.
+All your donation and gift aid, if appropriate, will be passed to us except for a small amount to cover the card charge (much smaller for a debit card).
 You can remain anonymous if you wish or we will acknowledge your donation and send our latest newsletter.
 We will not retain your detail on any database and any contact will always be individually considered.

-- Become a Supporter.
-You could become a supporter, by using the Donation Form at the bottom of the page This will enable you to establish a more personal link to the team and receive our annual newsletter with occasional associated information and display items.
+Become a Supporter.
+You could become a supporter, by using the Donation Form at the bottom of the page This will enable you to establish a more personal link to the team and receive our annual newsletter with occasional associated information.
 This avenue also enables you to be more active in your support, should you wish, either by helping out on occasional fundraising activities for perhaps a few hours once a year, or by taking one of our attractive ‘Every Penny Counts’ collecting boxes (pictured below).

 For those wishing for further details……..

 The services of a mountain rescue team in the UK are free to the recipient.
 However it costs about £35,000 a year to run our team, with additional funding needed for large capital expenditure such as a new ambulance.
 Unlike most other emergency services, mountain rescue is a completely voluntary service with each team being a separate charity responsible for its own funding.